sgmurphy/wordpress-plugins/easy-wp-smtp/readme.txt

 Easy WP SMTP uses SendGrid's API to send your WordPress emails.
 If you have an SendGrid account, all you'll need is the API key to connect your account with our plugin.

-They offer a free account, so you can test it's reliabitlity.
+They offer a free account, so you can test its reliability.

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendgrid-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SendGrid documentation</a> for more details.